 Before she had a chance to search for one, a loud crash came from nearby.
 Glass shattered, and with an inhuman roar, something tumbled out of the house.
 A blur of shadow, it landed hard, on the ground below.
 It stopped moving.
 Heart pounding, she knew she ought to run now.
 Every instinct, every nerve in her body was telling her to run, just run!
-Instead, ignoring her racing heartbeat, Annabel crept through the garden towards it, looking intermittently between the dark shape on the ground and the shattered glass of the window above.
+Instead she ignored her racing heartbeat and crept through the garden towards it, looking between the dark shape on the ground and the shattered glass of the window above.

 “That was quick,” said a muffled voice.
 The sound originated from the broken window.